liatrio/semantic-release-helm/README.md

   - main
 preset: conventionalcommits
 plugins:
   - '@semantic-release/commit-analyzer'
   - '@semantic-release/release-notes-generator'
   - '@semantic-release/npm'                     # in the case of a Node.js app, automatically update the `version` field within `package.json`
   - path: '@liatrio/semantic-release-helm'
+    github:
-  githubPagesBranch: gh-pages                 # this is the default value
+      pagesBranch: gh-pages                     # this is the default value
     charts:
     - charts/my-app                             # assuming your repository has a `charts` folder with a single chart called `my-app`
   - path: '@semantic-release/git'
     assets:                                     # both of these changes should be committed back to the main branch
     - package.json                              # this is modified by the npm plugin, remove this if you aren't using the npm plugin
     - charts/my-app/Chart.yaml                  # this is modified during the `prepare` step of the helm plugin
   - path: '@semantic-release/github'
     failComment: false
     successComment: false
     assets:
     - path: 'my-app-*.tgz'                      # this tarball is created via `helm package` during the `prepare` step of the helm plugin. this must be uploaded to GitHub as a release asset
       label: Helm Chart
 ```

 The example above covers a basic configuration of a Node.js based application that has its own Helm chart located within